elisno/multilabel-quality-score-benchmarks/README.md

   plot_avg_trace    Plot average traces of noise matrices used for noisy label generation.
   ```

-  - The `group_stats` stage outputs two files in `data/accuracies/`:
-    - `results_group.csv`: All experimental results
-    - `results_agg.json`: Overall stats for the different aggregator methods.

-  - The stages have variouus output files and directories.
+  - The stages have various output files and directories.
 This is best viewed with `dvc dag -o`.
 Ignoring most of the intermediate files, the most relevant files are:
     - data/accuracy/results_group.csv: Statistics of model performance metrics for each group of datasets.
     - data/scores/results.csv: Class label quality scores for each example in each dataset.
     - data/scores/metrics.csv: Statistics of label error detection and ranking metrics for each group of datasets.